dimitri/pgloader/docs/bugreport.rst

 pgloader is a software and as such contains bugs.
 Most bugs are easy to solve and taken care of in a short delay.
-For this to be possible though, bug reports need to follow those recommandations:
+For this to be possible though, bug reports need to follow those recommendations:

   - include pgloader version,
   - include problematic input and output,
   - include a description of the output you expected,
-  - explain the difference between the ouput you have and the one you expected,
+  - explain the difference between the output you have and the one you expected,
   - include a self-reproducing test-case

 Test Cases to Reproduce Bugs